Petter Bjørn Southall

 The Wave is now available to buy and install into its permanent setting.
 Please contact the gallery on email@example.com to enquire. £poa

-Petter’s designs have a distinctive Scandinavian confidence and simplicity.
-He finds unique beautiful pieces of oak, ash, elm and other Northern European hardwoods, often using wood sourced from the local area.
-He specialises in steam bending thick solid boards into the arches, twists, curves and rings so striking in his designs.
-His work is built to last, using honest through-joinery and as little glue as possible.
-Finished with natural oils and tactile textures, his furniture is made to be used, bringing pleasure every day to the home, work place or public space.
+Petter’s designs have a distinctive Scandinavian confidence.
+He works in unique beautiful pieces of oak, ash, elm and other Northern European hardwoods, often using wood sourced from the area local to his customers.
+He specialises in steam bending thick solid boards into the arches, twists, curves and rings that are so striking in his designs.
+His work is built to last, using immaculate craftsmanship and attention to detail.
+His through-joinery creates the decorative effect in most of his designs.
+Petter is conscious of the health-giving qualities of natural materials and works hard to avoid emissions by using as little glue as possible and working mostly in solid timber or where necessary cutting his own veneers.
+His polishes are natural oils and waxes but he also offers a tactile washed finish which is very smooth surface with nothing between you and the wood.
+This can be kept clean by washing and over time builds up a beautiful natural patina.
+His furniture is made to last and be passed on through generations, in use bringing pleasure every day to the home, work place or public space.

-Commissions include the directors’ dining room at the National Gallery, the boardroom for Barbican Art Gallery, reception and boardroom furniture for many different companies and corporations mainly in London & recently for Bridport Town Hall and LSI.
+Commissions include the directors’ dining room at the National Gallery, the boardroom for Barbican Art Gallery, reception and boardroom furniture for many different companies and corporations mainly in London & locally for Bridport Town Hall, LSI and Lyme Regis Philpot Museum.
 He has designed and made public art seating for Cambridge Science Park, the Wessex Ridgeway Sculpture Trail, Sanctuaries for Newton Abbott and Minehead Hospitals & the Macmillan Garden at Hereford Hospital.
+In 2019 his Wave Pavilion was commissioned for Tom Hoblyn’s Dubai Majlis Show Garden for the RHS Chelsea Flower Garden.
 Private commissions have been numerous and varied, sometimes including milling and drying trees from clients’ own land.

 ‘Unadorned simplicity, coupled with extreme attention to detail and quality of workmanship’ – Mary Myers, Country Life